Guidelines for SERP providers

 Demo image

 The search engine shows Gugal's releases page on GitLab as the first result for a search for "download gugal update".
-However, instead of the real releases page, the SERP provider provides a link to a website pretending to be the official Gugal site and offering to download a malicious version of Gugal.
+However, instead of the real releases page, the SERP provider provides a link to a website that looks like the official Gugal website and that has a link to download a malicious version of Gugal.
 All of the other result data, including the visible domain, is kept intact.

-The user clicks the result, expecting it to be the real Gugal download page, but instead gets taken to the fake site and likely downloads malware.
+The user clicks the result, expecting it to be the real Gugal download page, but instead gets taken to the fake site.

 Accessibility